NegedeTekleyes/NegedeTekleyes/README.md

 ### ⭐ 1. **Agelgle – Online Learning Platform**

-A complete full-stack e-learning system for structured learning with roadmaps, curated content, course uploads, and beginner-friendly guidance.
+A full-stack e-learning platform for structured learning with roadmaps, curated content, and beginner-friendly guidance.

 **Tech:** Next.js, NestJS, Prisma, PostgreSQL
 **Goal:** Solve the lack of organized learning resources for beginners.